Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 - Business Change represents a real change in the business fact and uses the applicable governed workflow.
 - Data Correction repairs an incorrectly recorded fact without creating false business history.
 - Reconciliation Exception records a mismatch between operational interpretation and authoritative accounting data.
-- Controlled Exception Override permits an approved deviation from an applicable rule for one specific case without changing the rule itself.
+- Controlled Exception Override permits an authorized deviation from an explicitly overrideable operational rule / restriction for one specific case without changing the underlying rule or Project-wide restriction.
+- Hard Business Validation is distinct from an overrideable Operational Restriction.
+A case-specific exception must not bypass a rule classified as non-overrideable / hard validation.

 ### Business Object, Document and File